Chocolate Drip Cake

 image of chocolate ganache drips being added around a tall glass to test its consistency and practice adding drips to a cake

-Take your ganache and make a couple drips on your cake.
-Let them flow and sit for a couple minutes.
+Take your ganache and make a couple of drips on your cake.
+Let them flow and sit for a couple of minutes.
 See what they look like and how far they ran down the side of the cake.

 image of chocolate ganache drips added around a chocolate cake